© 2025 Hawaiʻi Public Radio

 Those groups were previously exempt from work requirements.
 The state estimated that the change will impact 16,000 people between 55 and 64 years old and 10,000 families with teenagers.
 Examples of qualifying work include volunteer programs with a government or nonprofit organization, job training programs, and paid employment.

-Hawaiʻi Foodbank Vice President Marielle Terbio has encouraged those in need to reach out if they need assistance.
+Hawaiʻi Foodbank Vice President Marielle Terbio encouraged those in need to reach out if they need assistance.

 "If they're looking for SNAP support and they need help walking through the application process, we do have a SNAP Outreach team that's available to help them.
 But again, if they're currently receiving SNAP, we highly recommend that they reach out to the DHS SNAP office to get clarification on their status."

-Back in ʻAiea, HPR asked Suenaga what he would say to federal officials making decisions about SNAP benefits.
+Back in ʻAiea, HPR asked shopper Suenaga what he would say to federal officials making decisions about SNAP benefits.

 "I think they should increase it, you know, to the needs of the people, but I guess they're not listening.
 You know, I'm not sure.
 It's all PR to me," he said.